horse purslane

 • Know the best cultural and chemical options to control Horse Purslane.

-Black Pigweed has negative allelopathic effects on seed germination, seedlings, and productivity in soybeans.
+Black Pigweed has allelopathic effects on seed germination, seedlings, and yield in soybeans.

 For more information on weeds check out our weed ID Chart.